Phenzic/smart-contract-unit-testing-with-truffle/ReadMe.md

 ![test(1)](https://user-images.githubusercontent.com/69092079/206875087-734786bf-b31b-4ea6-b0c3-7db045c1d982.jpg)

-5. The next unit test describes the `changeOwner` function in the smart contract, the test first uses the right address to attempt to change the owner, which should pass successfully.
+5. The next unit test describes the `changeOwner` function in the smart contract; the test first uses the right address to attempt to change the owner, which should pass successfully.
 And then uses another random address to change the ownership role, which is meant to be reverted.
 Copy and add the code below.

 ```JavaScript